Causal Inference with Noncompliance and Unknown Interference: Introduction

 Estimating causal effects under cross-unit interference has become increasingly important in various fields.
 When individuals interact with each other, using the conventional potential outcome framework of \cite{rubin1980discussion} based on the \textit{stable unit treatment value assumption} (SUTVA) is inappropriate.
 To address the potential interference, there has been a rapidly growing number of studies that attempt to mitigate SUTVA by replacing it with some weaker restrictions.

 A common approach to dealing with interference is to assume the existence of a low-dimensional \textit{exposure mapping} which serves as a sufficient statistic of spillover effects in that others' treatments affect one's outcomes only through this function (e.g., \citealp{hong2006evaluating}; \citealp{hudgens2008toward}; \citealp{manski2013identification}; \citealp{aronow2017estimating}; \citealp{li2019randomization}; \citealp{forastiere2021identification}; \citealp{li2022random}).
-Some frequently-used forms of exposure mapping include, for example, simply extracting a set of treatments of individuals in a reference group, or calculating the proportion of treated neighbors.
+Some frequently-used forms of exposure mapping include, for example, simply extracting the neighbors' treatments from the entire treatment vector or calculating the proportion of treated neighbors.
 The exposure mapping is useful for summarizing potentially complicated spillover effects, but there is an inherent difficulty in how to choose the ``right'' functional form.
 Thus, some recent studies investigate under what conditions one can estimate meaningful causal parameters even under unknown interference (\citealp{savje2021average}; \citealp{leung2022causal}; \citealp{savje2023causal}).

 Including the aforementioned studies, much of the research on causal inference with interference assumes the availability of experimental data where the individuals fully comply with their assigned treatments.
 However, this should be restrictive in many applications (e.g., \citealp{miguel2004worms}; \citealp{dupas2014short}; \citealp{zelizer2019position}).
-As a real example, consider the experiment on social norms and behavioral patterns of adolescents conducted by \cite{paluck2016changing}.
-They randomly selected students to participate in the anti-conflict intervention program where the participants were encouraged to take on leadership roles to reduce conflict behaviors in school.
-The authors were interested in assessing the effectiveness of the intervention against one's own behavior, as well as whether the participants influence their peers through their social network.
+As a real example, consider the experiment on social norms and behaviors of adolescents conducted by \cite{paluck2016changing}.
+They randomly selected students to participate in the anti-conflict intervention program where the participants were encouraged to take on leadership roles to reduce conflicts in school.
+The authors were interested in assessing the effectiveness of the intervention against one's own behavior, as well as whether the participants influence their peers through their friendship network.
 Unfortunately, a certain proportion of the selected students did not join the intervention program, which led the authors to compromise with an intention-to-treat (ITT) analysis.